-St. John the Evangelist School, Grades JrK-8, will follow Montgomery County's announced delayed openings.
+St. John the Evangelist School, Grades PreK-8, will follow Montgomery County's announced delayed openings.
 St. John the Evangelist school will start at 10:00am.
+If Montgomery County schools are not in session, the Archdiocese of Washington will make the call.